• Skip to primary navigation

 The blitzed ingredients blended with olive oil in a food processor.

-Step 4: Drain the cooked pasta, ensuring you reserve a little pasta water first and place it into a clean pan or bowl.
+Step 4: Drain the cooked pasta, ensuring you reserve a little pasta water first and place it into a clean pan or large bowl.
 Toss in the pesto, adding reserved pasta water a little at a time until it reaches the desired consistency.
 Serve immediately topped with optional extra Parmesan and pine nuts

 Cooked drained pasta with pesto added, in a glass bowl.